Jon Weber (baseball)

-Jonathan Brian Weber (born January 20, 1978 in Lakewood, California) is a professional baseball player.
-An outfielder, Weber bats and throws left-handed.
-Considered a journeyman, Weber has played professionally in minor league baseball since 1999, without playing in Major League Baseball.

-Weber played collegiately for Los Angeles Harbor College and Texas Tech University before embarking on his professional career in 1999.
-As a professional, he played in the minor league organizations of the Cincinnati Reds, Oakland Athletics, Los Angeles Dodgers, Arizona Diamondbacks, Tampa Bay Rays, New York Yankees, and Detroit Tigers.
-He has also played independent league baseball in the unaffiliated Frontier League, Northern League, and American Association of Independent Professional Baseball.
-Weber has competed for the United States national baseball team, winning the gold medal at the 2009 Baseball World Cup.
+Jonathan Brian Weber (born January 20, 1978) is an American former professional baseball player.
+An outfielder, Weber batted and threw left-handed.
+Considered a journeyman throughout his career, Weber played professionally in minor and independent league baseball from 1999 to 2015.
+Weber also competed for the United States national baseball team, winning the gold medal at the 2009 Baseball World Cup.

 Amateur career

 Weber was born in Lakewood, California.
 He attended Lakewood High School in Lakewood, California.
 There, he played for the school's baseball team, known as the Lancers, graduating in 1996.

 Out of high school, Weber was selected by the Oakland Athletics in the thirty-first round of the 1997 Major League Baseball draft.
-However, he chose not to sign with the Athletics, opting to attend college.
+He chose not to sign with the Athletics, opting to attend college.
 He began his college baseball career at Los Angeles Harbor College (LAHC) of the National Junior College Athletic Association (NJCAA) in 1997.
 At LAHC, Weber was a NJCAA All-America selection.

 In 1999, Weber transferred to Texas Tech University to compete in the NCAA Division I during his junior year.
 At Texas Tech, he played college baseball for the Texas Tech Red Raiders baseball team in the Big 12 Conference.
 Weber led the conference with eight triples, setting a Red Raiders team record in the process.
 He was named the Collegiate Baseball National Player of the Week and Big 12 Baseball Player/Pitcher of the Week for the week of February 1, 1999.
 Weber became the fourth player in Texas Tech history to hit for the cycle.